 The DSL is ultimately responsible for any action within the School deemed necessary to safeguard a child believed to be at risk of/or suffering physical, emotional or sexual abuse by a parent/carer/teacher/peer/other adult, or is in need of extra support.
+This responsibility includes online safety.
 The DSL will liaise with Children's Services according to Surrey County Council guidelines and procedures.